andrecossa5/nf-MiTo/README.md

 Each sample is linked to a `MT bam file` for its `MAESTER` library, and a `cell_barcodes.txt` file with cell barcodes of interests.
 The bam file should have `CB` and `UB` tags, specifying for cell barcode and UMI, respectively.

 All the other entrypoints (i.e., INFER, TUNE, EXPLORE) do *not* implement raw data pre-processing.
 Thus, it is assumed that properly formatted AFMs have been generated *before* running these workflows.
-These AFMs are passed (i.e., `--afm_input`) with the following a sample sheet (CSV file):
+These AFMs are passed (i.e., <span style="white-space: nowrap;">`--afm_input`</span>) with the following a sample sheet (CSV file):

 | job_id | sample | afm |
 |-----------|-------------|---------|